pyscaffold/pyscaffoldext-dsproject/README.md

 ├── references              <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures             <- Generated graphics and figures to be used in reporting │
+│   └── figures             <- Generated graphics and figures to be used in reporting.
+│
 ├── scripts                 <- Analysis and production scripts which import the actual PYTHON_PKG, │                              e.g. train_model, run_model. etc.